 When it comes to true wireless earbuds, none are as instantly recognizable as Apple’s iconic AirPods and AirPods Pro.
 Apple didn’t invent this category of audio accessories, but there’s no question that the company has done more to popularize them than anyone else.

-So when it comes to speculation around what’s next, needless to say, there is a lot of enthusiasm for news and rumors about the Apple AirPods 3.
+So when it comes to speculation around what’s next, there is a lot of enthusiasm for news and rumors about the Apple AirPods 3.

 What kinds of features can we expect from the AirPods 3, and how much will they cost?
-Here’s everything we know so far about Apple’s next AirPods model.
+Here’s everything we know (or think we know) so far about Apple’s next AirPods model.

 The name: AirPods 3, AirPods Pro Lite, or AirPods+

 Guessing Apple’s name for its new products can be almost as much fun as guessing what they will do and how much they’ll cost.
 At this point in the company’s history, some naming trends are obvious.
-Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters e.g. iPhone 11, iPad Pro, and iPhone SE.
-The same cannot be said of its other products e.g. Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.
+Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters, e.g., iPhone 11, iPad Pro, and iPhone SE.
+The same cannot be said of its other products, like the Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.